Digital Video: Agents Adams, Cacy, Caruth, Joseff, Martin, Savage, Schackman, Shafer, Slocum, Winckler

 Agent Nicholson’s pre-mission shot from Brooklyn Bridge Park

 When planning this mission, it was difficult to know how many people we would need to span the length between the two towers.
 It’s also tough to know how many people are going to show up to our missions these days.
 In many ways, we were lucky the weather was so bad, because had it been beautiful out we could have had 2,000 people show up to participate.
 Believe me, managing 700 people on a bridge is more than enough to handle.
 After the front of the line made it to the Brooklyn side, I walked back along the line to see if everyone was in place.
 Once I got to the other side I realized there were some people who weren’t even on the bridge yet.
 We had way more people than we needed.
-With the help of Agent Terracio, I started directing the people at the back of the line to walk forward and create a second line, filling in the gaps.
+With the help of Agent Terracio, I started directing the extra people past the Manhattan tower to walk forward and create a second line, filling in the gaps.

 It took much longer than expected to get everyone in place, but most of the participants managed to have lots of fun despite the conditions.
 Many came alone and made friends with the people standing next to them.
 There were even a few “missed connections” posted on our site and on Craigslist the next day.
 Strangers and friends alike made the best of this ridiculous adventure.